 Figure 6-1: Layer 2 Structure for DL

-Figure 6-2: Layer 2 Structure for UL
+Figure 6-2: Layer 2 structure for UL and Sidelink

 NOTE: The eNB may not be able to guarantee that a L2 buffer overflow will never occur.
 If such overflow occurs, UE may discard packets in the L2 buffer.